gfarfanb/Lagrange/README.md

 ## Quick-Start guide

-To start using Jekyll right away,
+To start using this repository right away,
 [fork the Way of the Developer repository on GitHub](https://github.com/gfarfanb/way-of-the-developer/fork).
 From there, you can rename the repository to `USERNAME.github.io`, where `USERNAME` is your GitHub username, and edit the `_config.yml` file to your liking.
 Ensure that you have a branch named `gh-pages`.